LACMA

 Curatorial Notes

 A distinguished metalworker and teacher, Alexander Fisher played a central role in the early twentieth-century revival of enamelwork in Britain.
-During his studies at the progressive South Kensington schools in London, Fisher attended a series of lectures on enameling by Sèvres craftsman M. Louis Dalpeyrat and enthusiastically took up the art form.
-Fisher taught and wrote extensively on enameling and is responsible for training many of Britain’s leading practitioners in the period.
+He enthusiastically took up the medium after attending a series of lectures on enameling by French craftsman M. Louis Dalpayrat.
+Fisher would go on to write extensively on the subject and train many of Britain’s leading practitioners.

-In 1903, Fisher made this remarkable badge (or pendant).
-It was commissioned in honor of the Sheffield Society of Artists’ reorganization that year, probably by a Society member.
-This incredibly well documented design was illustrated twice in Britain’s most prominent art journal, the Studio (first as a drawing and then as executed), and it was specifically described there in 1904.
-As T. Martin Wood discussed in his 1904 profile on Fisher for The Studio, the badge featured "white roses for York and a peacock for beauty; the recent birth of the society is represented by the edge of the Sun appearing to rise above the design.
-In addition to this iconography, the work also included the Sheffield coat of arms as well as the art society’s insignia and motto "Ars Omnium Lingua" (art of all language).
-Fisher’s use of gilded copper here seems a particularly fitting celebration of an artists’ group in Sheffield, a city known for its manufacture of plated metalwork.
+This enamel badge (or pendant) was commissioned in honor of the Sheffield Society of Artists’ reorganization in 1903.
+The well-documented design was illustrated twice in Britain’s most prestigious art journal, The Studio, first as a drawing and then as executed.
+In a 1904 profile on Fisher for The Studio, T. Martin Wood described the badge’s imagery of “white roses for York and a peacock for beauty; the recent birth of the society is represented by the edge of the Sun appearing to rise above the design.”
+In addition to this iconography, Fisher deftly incorporated the Sheffield coat of arms as well as the art society’s insignia and motto, “Ars Omnium Lingua” (art of all language).
+His use of gilded copper here is a fitting celebration of an artists’ group in Sheffield, a city known for its manufacture of plated metalwork.